creationix/jack/types.md

 In all operations that accept numerical indexes, a negative index means to count down from list length.
 So, for example, a list of 5 items, -2 would be index 3 or the fourth item.

+If the index is a string, a corresponding alias is looked in the list.
+If found, the real value is inserted.
+If it's not found an error is thrown (except for the @set operation)

 ## @len list-or-string

 Return the number of items in the list or the number of unicode characters in the string.